GrahamDumpleton/wrapt/docs/wrappers.rst

     AttributeError: 'int' object has no attribute 'attribute'

-Alternatively, the attribute can be specified as a class attribute, with that then being overidden if necessary, with a specific value in the ``__init__()`` method of the class.
+Alternatively, the attribute can be specified as a class attribute, with that then being overridden if necessary, with a specific value in the ``__init__()`` method of the class.

 ::